itakouna/backend-challenge-trip-extraction/README.md

 ## How to use waypoints processor
-- You can run `setup.sh` script to setup python enviroment.
+- You you need to build docker image
-- You can check processor help
+    `docker build . -t backend-challenge-trip-extraction`
+- Then, use the docker image to run processor commands `docker run backend-challenge-trip-extraction python process.py --help`
 ```
-python process.py --help
 usage: process.py [-h] [--stream] [--list] --source SOURCE

 extrace trips from a stream or list of Waypoints.